Andrea/andrea.github.io/_posts/2027-01-28-residuality-part-1.markdown

 title: Residuality -
 categories:
 - software architecture
-- making of a decision
 - tools
 - residuality
 excerpt: "A . "

-tags: [ software architecture, software-architecture, residuality, decision-kp-map]
+tags: [ software architecture, software-architecture, residuality]
 ---

+* This will be a series of posts all talking about our experience using Residuality capturing

-This document describes a first experience using Residuality.
-The goal is to share what happened and what it questions it raised and record what it felt like for us.
+This document describes  first experience using Residuality in a professional context.
+The goal is to share what happened and what questions it raised and record what it felt like .

 * insert context about what is residuality
 * insert more info about what we are doing Contextive as a baseline